rxcle/rxindi-support/help.md

 ### Blocks
 Certain statements implicitly start a logical scope _Block_ in which all consecutive statements are processed until the Block is closed.
 Blocks are either closed implicitly or explicitly.
 For example `IF` (`?`) will start a block.
 This means that everything following the `IF` statement is placed in a block and only gets processed if the `IF` is _true_.
-The block is implicitly closed by using an `ELSE` statement (this will actually start a _new_ implicit block) or explicitly using `END`.
+The block is either explicitly closed using an `END` statement (`.`) or implicitly by using an `ELSE` statement; Which will actually start a _new_ implicit block.
+Additionally the end of an InDesign story also implicitly closes all open blocks.

 ### Multiple Statements
 Multiple statements can be placed in a single placeholder by separating them with a `;` sign.
 For example `${=FirstName;=LastName}` will give the same result as `${=FirstName}${=LastName}`.

 ### Literal Placeholder
 If you would want a literal placeholder-like `${...}` character combination in text, which should remain as is and _not_ be interpreted/replaced when processing the document with Rxindi you need to prefix it with a zero-width space (U+200B) or zero width non-joiner (U+200C) character.
 So `<ZWPS>${...}`.
-Note that the zero-width space/non-joiner must be place directly before the opening `$` character (so no other whitespace beteen it and the $ character).
+Note that the zero-width space/non-joiner must be placed _immediately_ before the opening `$` character with no other characters or whitespace in between.

 ## Frame Statements
-Statements can be placed in the Script Label of any frame.
-In order to process them the frame name itself must be prefixed with (or alternatively be a single) `$`.
+Statements can also be placed in the Script Label of any frame.
+In order to process them, the frame name itself must start with or be a single `$` character.
 You can name frames in the _Layers_ panel of InDesign.
-Note that other than the frame name starting with `$`, its name is otherwise irrelevant for Rxindi - the prefix is just a marker that it has statements that need to be processed.
+Note that the name itself (the text following the `$` character) is not interpreted by Rxindi and it can be anything - the prefix is just a marker that it has statements that need to be processed.

  In the Script Label the statements should appear without a placeholder - the Script Label itself can be seen as the implicit and sole placeholder.
 The default target for statements in a Script Label is always the frame itself.
+So using `=SomeData` on the frame, will set the contents of the frame to the value of `SomeData`.
 This can be overridden by specifying an explicit target name per statement.

 Frame Statements are always processed after all Story Statements have been processed and they are processed in the order in which they appear in InDesign _Layers_ panel.
 Text Frames can have Inline Statements as well as Frame Statements.